awsdocs/aws-parallelcluster-user-guide/doc_source/slurm-protected-mode-v3.md

 ## How to debug protected mode<a name="slurm-protected-mode-debug-v3"></a>

-After you learned that your cluster is in protected status, you can check the `clustermgtd` log from the `HeadNode` and the `cloud-init-output` log from problematic compute nodes\.
-For more information about how to retrieve logs, see [Retrieving and preserving logs](troubleshooting-v3-get-logs.md)\.
+After you learned that your cluster is in protected status, and if AWS ParallelCluster generated `clustermgtd` logs from the `HeadNode` and the `cloud-init-output` logs from problematic compute nodes, you can check the logs for error details\.
+For more information about how to retrieve logs, see [Retrieving and preserving cluster logs](troubleshooting-v3-get-logs.md)\.

 **`clustermgtd` log\(`/var/log/parallelcluster/clustermgtd`\) on the head node**